geastwood/evtjs/README.md

 }
 ```

-Some important values is as follow:
+Some important return values are as follow:

 - `evt_api_version`: This is important and _must be verified before any other call_ .